 Candidates attend a free 3-hour workshop where they will learn key talking points about TreesCharlotte and how to prepare for events.
 The workshop features indoor and outdoor instruction, presentations and hands-on demonstrations.
 Training is suited for all levels of arboricultural knowledge.
 Upon completion of the program, graduates will be provided opportunities to put their knowledge into action by signing up to serve at planting events and/or outreach events.
 You must be at least 18 years of age and complete the application below.

-Registration for this training session has closed.
-The next training will be scheduled in September.
+The next training will be scheduled in early fall.
 Check the events calendar over the summer for updates.